Anti-police protesters arrested carrying guns in Portland

 The night of violence came just hours after city and state leaders vowed to try to calm things in the wake of clashes between Black Lives Matter demonstrators and pro-Trump supporters that left one man shot to death.
 Demonstrators said the victim was a member of the pro-Trump Patriot Prayer organization.

-Oregon Gov. Kate Brown, while complaining about the right-wing demonstrators, announced a new policing plan designed to quell the ongoing violence from left-wing protesters that’s erupted almost every night over the past three months.
+Oregon Gov. Kate Brown, while complaining about the right-wing demonstrators, announced a new policing plan designed to quell the ongoing violence from left-wing protesters that’s erupted almost every night over the last three months.

 She said neighboring police departments will help Portland, and she said the local district attorney has agreed to pursue cases against rioters accused of serious crimes.
 Previously the district attorney had been declining to bring cases in many instances stemming from the riots.